Dikshant-Thakur/Documentation/README.md

-# Research Track assignment 2
+# Research Track 2 assignment 1

+In this, we have to prepare the documentation of the existing assignment.
+Here is the link.
+Please click [here]<https://dikshant-thakur.github.io/Documentation/>, not here.

 In this assignment, we have to develop three nodes:
 a.
 The node implements an action client for setting or cancelling a target (x, y).
 It utilizes feedback/status from the action server to determine target reaching.
 Additionally, it publishes robot position and velocity (x, y, vel_x, vel_z) as a custom message, relying on values from the /Odom topic.
 b.
 A service node that, when called, returns the coordinates of the last target sent by the user.